 439 wildcat wells have been completed on the Norwegian shelf between 2010 and 2023, resulting in 215 discoveries.
 These numbers show a success rate of about 50 per cent, which is high by international standards.

+Several of the largest international companies have a central place on the Norwegian continental shelf.
 However, as areas have matured, new and more varied challenges have arisen.
 This has led to a change in the numbers and types of companies engaged in oil and gas activities on the Norwegian shelf.
 Generally low entry barriers to exploration on the Norwegian shelf encourage a diversity of companies and promote competition.
 The reimbursement scheme for exploration costs has been a contributing factor.
-In addition, high oil prices, exciting exploration areas and good exploration results over the past decade have contributed to further diversity, competition and exploration of the Norwegian continental shelf.
+High oil prices, exciting exploration areas, good exploration results and implemented measures by the authorities contributed to diversity, competition and exploration of the Norwegian continental shelf in the years 2002-2013.
+Since 2013, there has been a decline in the number of players, partly due to the fact that large international companies and European gas/power companies have sold out of the Norwegian continental shelf in recent years.

 Source: Norwegian Offshore Directorate

-Print illustration Download data Exploration costs in production licences according to the size, and number of companies, 2000-2022 Download PDF Download as image (PNG)
+Print illustration Download data Overall exploration costs and number of companies, 2000-2023 Download PDF Download as image (PNG)

 New exploration companies have been especially prominent in APA rounds (Awards in predefined areas), where blocks in mature areas on the shelf are announced.
 Exploration in frontier areas, on the other hand, is mainly carried out by the larger companies.
 The lesser-known geology in these areas increase the potential for discoveries, but can also present greater challenges in both the exploration, development and production phases.